-I have a long history with computer games, and I approach this research from a gamer's perspective using ethnographic methods (Steinkuehler, 2004, Hayano, 1982 for games ethnography, and Porter, 2001, Wolcott, 1997 for ethnography in general).
+I have a long history with computer games, and I approach this research from a gamer's perspective.
 My motivation for writing about what I do comes from my desire to help people learn to be active participants in their communities.
 I see social problems all around me, and I think games could be a powerful tool in exploring these social problems.
 Games are inherently interactive in the sense that they require players to make choices to progress a narrative, and this choice-making process has the potential to challenge people to think reflectively about moral, ethical, and social problems.

-Previous research about player behavior includes those focused on games from a perspective emphasizing incentives and decision making (Smith, 2005, Zagal, Rick, & Hsi, 2006)-confusingly known as game theory-where an examination of game rules leads to ideas about how people will behave and therefore how designing in certain ways can construct certain types of communities.
+Previous research about player behavior includes those focused on games from a perspective emphasizing incentives and decision making (Smith, 2005, Zagal, Rick, & Hsi, 2006)-confusingly known as game theory-where an examination of game rules leads to ideas about how people will behave and therefore how designing games in certain ways can construct certain types of communities.
 My interest in game theory literature stemmed from an experience I had while playing through Star Wars: Knights of the Old Republic (KotOR) (Bioware, 2003) twice a few years ago (in a galaxy far, far away).